-Hanukkah is just around the corner, which means it's time to figure out how you'll celebrate the Festival of Lights with your pup.
-Whether you get him a holiday-themed toy, make some special latkes for him, or put him in a cute new collar, there are many different ways he can partake in the festivities.
+Hanukkah is just around the corner, which means it's time to figure out how you'll celebrate the Festival of Lights with your dog.
+There are many different ways they can partake in the festivities.
+Whether you get them a holiday-themed toy, make some special dog latkes for them, or put them in a cute new collar.
 Here are some fun ideas to get you started.

 Video of the Day

 If your dog is up to it, get them a cute Hanukkah collar, bandana, or bowtie to celebrate.
 You can find a Star of David decorative dog collar for your fabulous dog, a menorah bandana, or a slip-on bowtie that are perfect for the holiday.

 Dogs shouldn't eat latkes because they are fried and contain onions which are toxic to dogs.
 Nor should they eat donuts because they are fried and full of sugar.
 Of course, chocolate Hanukkah gelt is off-limits as well, since chocolate is poisonous for dogs.